snoww/loa-logs/README.md

 #### Q: The meter crashes immediately when trying to open it.
 EdgeWebview2 Error.

-A: There could be two possible reasons.
-1. The meter needs Microsoft Edge Webview2 Runtime to run.
+A: The meter needs Microsoft Edge Webview2 Runtime to run.
 Yours is probably missing or out of date.
 Go uninstall it first (it won't let you install it if you have an older version installed), then download and install from [here](https://go.microsoft.com/fwlink/p/?LinkId=2124703) (https://go.microsoft.com/fwlink/p/?LinkId=2124703).
-2. If you installed the meter in another folder that might require elevated permissions, you would need to run the program in administrator mode.

 #### Q: The meter window lags a lot when dragging around.